Radoslaw-Wolnik/Better-Bookmarks/README.md

 ## Overview

-Enhanced Bookmarks Manager is a Firefox add-on that improves upon the built-in bookmarks manager with advanced features and a more user-friendly interface.
-It offers enhanced bookmark management, session saving and restoration, and a sleek, Chrome-inspired design.
+Better Bookmarks is a Firefox add-on that improves upon the built-in bookmarks manager with advanced features and a more user-friendly interface.
+It offers upgraded bookmark management, session saving and restoration, and design improvements.

 ## Features